rbatllet/private-blockchain-cli/docs/DOCKER_GUIDE.md

-# 🐳 Docker Guide for Blockchain CLI
+# 🐳 Docker Guide for Private Blockchain CLI

 Complete guide for using the Private Blockchain CLI with Docker.